spin-berlin/openwrt-radius-server/README.md

 For now we use GTC authentication method so we can store passwords as salted sha1.
 Uncomment the `gtc` section and `auth_type = PAP` in `/etc/freeradius2/eap.conf`.

+## Generate account entry

+There is a script to generate user passwords and hashs:

+    ./scripts/ssha.py thisisausername

+Paste the generate account to '/etc/freeradius2/users'.
+Send the password to the user through a secure channel.